 Fatty liver disease – even in children

-Fatty liver disease is a significant problem with these children.
+Fatty liver disease is a significant problem with these patients.
 (Brunk, 2018) Non-alcoholic fatty liver disease is two times higher in teens with weight problems and insulin resistance.
 (Lascar, 2018) Non-alcoholic steatohepatitis (NASH) is up to 43% higher in young adults with type 2 and 34% higher in youth with prediabetes.
 (Lascar, 2018) Alcohol plays an important factor to consider with this age group.
 It is important to teach these young people the real problems with alcohol use and the risks from peer pressure.

 Just get moving!